 Or by email to: email@example.com

-If you are making a request for information under the Freedom of Information Act or the Environmental Information Regulations 2004, please feel free to contact us either by post or by email using the details given above.
+If you are making a request for information under the Freedom of Information Act or the Environmental Information Regulations 2004, please feel free to contact us either by post or by email.
 Remember to include a valid address (email or postal) and a contact number to help us process your request.